TN 132 (05-25)

 If a request for waiver is received after the 60-day due process period, and the debt has been reported to the credit bureau, the FO should proceed as follows:

-Notify the debtor that the waiver will be processed as soon as possible but that the debt will remain reported to the credit bureau.
-If the debt is eventually waived, SSA will update the credit report to show a balance of zero.
+• if the debt is eventually waived, SSA will update the credit report to show a balance of zero.

-4. Request for Installment Payments
+4. Request for installment payments

-5. Report of Bankruptcy Action
+5. Report of bankruptcy action

 To Link to this section - Use this URL: